github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 - ``--db-cluster``: use for multi-language codebases when you want to create databases for more than one language.
-- ``--command``: used when you create a database for one or more compiled languages, omit if the only langauges requested are Python and JavaScript.
+- ``--command``: used when you create a database for one or more compiled languages, omit if the only languages requested are Python and JavaScript.
   This specifies the build commands needed to invoke the compiler.
   Commands are run from the current folder, or ``--source-root`` if specified.
 If you don't include a ``--command``, CodeQL will attempt to